sunpy/sunpy/docs/dev_guide/maintainer_workflow.rst

 * There are conflicts with master
 * There are merge commits from upstream/master in the PR commit history (merge commits from PRs to the user's fork are fine)

-Asking contributors who are new to the project or in experienced with using git is **discouraged**, as is maintainers rebasing these PRs before merge time, as this requires resetting of local git checkouts.
+Asking contributors who are new to the project or inexperienced with using git is **discouraged**, as is maintainers rebasing these PRs before merge time, as this requires resetting of local git checkouts.

 A few commits